warchimede/notebook/2021-03-25-how-to-check-signing-certificates.md

-# How to check which signing certiface is able to codesign
+# How to check which signing certificate is able to codesign

 Sadly, having a distribution certificate in your keychain does not always mean it can codesign.